OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/docs/quick_try_manual_build.md

 make -j$(nproc)
 sudo make install

-# Set the library path for FFmpeg or run ldconfig
+# Set the library path for FFmpeg to ensure it can find the necessary shared libraries
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

 # Run ffmpeg to test if it can run successfully